 Minimal Viable Product is a development strategy and product management concept popularized by Eric Ries in his book “The Lean Startup.”
 An MVP is the simplest version of a product that can be released to the market to validate assumptions, gather feedback, and test hypotheses with minimal resources.

-By focusing on the minimum set of features required for functionality and usability, the MVP approach enables early validation while reducing cost and time to market.
+By focusing on the minimum set of features required for functionality and usability, the MVP software approach enables early validation while reducing cost and time to market.
 It also allows for iterative improvement and helps to mitigate risk.

 - Early Validation.
 An MVP allows you to validate your medical device concept early in the development process.
 By releasing a basic version of the product, you can gather feedback from users, healthcare professionals, and other stakeholders.
 This feedback helps validate assumptions, identify potential issues, and refine the product before investing more resources into its development.